kylefernandadams/box-automations/README.md

 ## Examples
 1. DRAFT - [create-users-automation](/create-users-automation): PowerShell scripts to help automate user provisioning at scale.

    * TODO - Wrap in PowerShell RunSpacePool to enable multi-threading and to increase throughput.

+2. [trash-search-automation](/trash-search-automation): PowerShell scripts to help automate finding content in a service account or admin's trash.

 ## Pre-Requisites